it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-method-some-Test-least-one-Element-in-the-Array/README.md

 ### ECMAScript 6 (ES6+).
 The JavaScript Array Object.
 The Arrays of methods.
 The some() Array's Method.
 Destructuring assignment
 ***

-### Testing whether at least one Element of the Array passes the Test
+### Testing whether at least one of the Array elements of the Array pass the Test

 **Task description:**